-As you continue to use your iPhone, it can get clogged with junk items and outdated cached files.
-You will find below the steps to Clear Cache on iPhone and improve its performance.
+If your iPhone is slowing down, the problem is usually due to its cache being filled up with outdated or corrupted files.
+You can find below the steps to Clear Cache on iPhone and improve its performance.

 Clear Cache on iPhone or iPad

-Similar to other computing devices, you will also find mobile devices like iPhone and iPad becoming noticably slower as you continue to use them over a period of time.
+Similar to to computers, mobile devices like iPhone and iPad can become progressively slower as you continue to use them over a period of time.

-This usually happens due to build up of redundant cached files and outdated or expired junk items in the browser cache of your iPhone.
+As mentioned above, this usually happens due to build up of redundant cached files and outdated or expired junk items in the browser cache of your device.

-A simple soloution to this problem is to get into the habbit of periodically clearing nrowser and App Cache on iPhone, after which you should notice an improvement in the performance your device.
+A simple soloution to this problem is to periodically clear browser and App Cache on iPhone, after which you should notice a considerable improvement in the performance your device.

 1. Clear Safari Cache on iPhone or iPad

-Whenever you visit websites using the Safari browser on iPhone, it invariably stores images, CSS, logos and other catchable data from those websites.
+When you visit websites using the Safari browser on iPhone, it stores Logos, Images, CSS and other data in the browser cache on your device.

-Over a period of time, this cached data often becomes redundant or expired, leading to slowing down of the Safaro browser.
+Over a period of time, this cached data becomes redundant or expired, leading to slowing down of the Safari browser.

 Hence, go to Settings > Safari > scroll down to bottom and tap on Clear History and Website Data option.